acl2/acl2/books/nonstd/nsa/Banach-Tarski/README.md

 hausdorff-paradox-2.lisp: Proof for the set of poles is countable.

-countable-set.lisp: Contains proof for the cartesain product of two countable sets is countable.
+countable-sets.lisp: Contains proof for the cartesain product of two countable sets is countable.

 banach-tarski-s2.lisp: Proof of the Banach-Tarski theorem on S^2.

-banach-tarski-b-0.lisp: Proof of the Banach-Tarski theorem on the unit ball except for the orogin.
+banach-tarski-b-0.lisp: Proof of the Banach-Tarski theorem on the unit ball except for the origin.

 banach-tarski.lisp: Proof of the Banach-Tarski theorem on the unit ball.